ice9js/ace-jump-sublime/README.md

 ### Jumping behind the last character in a line

 By setting ```jump_behind_last_characters``` to ```true```, AceJump will jump behind a character if it's the last character on a line, without the need to trigger jump after mode.
 This only works in character mode and is switched off by default.

+### Known issues

+It has been reported that the _Select mode_, _Multi cursors mode_ and _Jump after_ mode might not work using the specified keybinding.
+As a workaround for that follow these steps:

+- Start a regular search, e.g. word search (default keybinding: Ctrl+Shift+;).
+- **Before** entering any character, activate the advanced mode (e.g. for _Select mode_ use Alt+;).
+- Now enter the character to lookup.
+- Use the label to go to the corresponding location.